-You have to set the recording schedule to realize this function.
-Refer to Section 5.1.1 Configuring Recording Schedule for settings the recording schedule.
+- You have to set the recording schedule to realize this function.
+Refer to Section 5.1.1 Configuring Recording Schedule for settings the recording schedule. - The function is only supported by certain camera models.

 5.2.2 Configuring Video Tampering Alarm